 "I suppose Mother and the Assembly of Nobles calculated that the remaining nine hundred ninety-eight thousand seven hundred and twelve planetoids of Battle Fleet would suffice to deal with them in the event an Emperor proved intractable."

-Someone Set Up Us The Bomb - It is inside the most heavily defended section of the palace, has an anti-tamper device set to go off if Imperial technology gets close, and packs enough power in its bite-sized package to blow an entire planet to pieces.
+- Somebody Set Up Us the Bomb: It is inside the most heavily defended section of the palace, has an anti-tamper device set to go off if Imperial technology gets close, and packs enough power in its bite-sized package to blow an entire planet to pieces.
 Oh, Crap.

 Colin: Let's get one thing straight, Mother.
 My name is Colin MacIntyre- two words-not 'Colinmacintyre'.